Alcorn State University

 Alcorn State University (Alcorn State, ASU or Alcorn) is a public historically black land-grant university adjacent to Lorman, Mississippi.
 It was founded in 1871 and was the first black land grant college established in the United States.

-One of Alcorn's most notable graduates, Medgar Evers, a civil rights activist, graduated in 1952.
-Students and alumni of the college were part of the mid-twentieth century Civil Rights Movement, working to register voters and end inequality in the U.S. The university is a member-school of the Thurgood Marshall College Fund.
+The university is a member-school of the Thurgood Marshall College Fund.

-Alcorn State's athletic teams known as the Braves and compete in the NCAA's Division I. All teams compete as members of the Southwestern Athletic Conference (SWAC).
+Alcorn State's athletic teams are known as the Braves and compete in the NCAA's Division I. All teams compete as members of the Southwestern Athletic Conference (SWAC).